Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 # Releases

 ## Release 2.1.2
-- SysML: Synchronization Property / Part with its Type, usually a block -- 'Show Ports' also synchronizes ports between block and its properties/parts (add/delete) -- Synchronized are the folowing information
+- Synchronization Part Ports with its Type, usually a Class/Block -- 'Show Ports' also synchronizes ports between block and its properties/parts (add/delete) -- Synchronized are the following information
 --- Name
 --- Stereotype
 --- Notes